A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

-The 7 Safest Neighborhoods in Los Angeles
+10 of the Safest Neighborhoods in Los Angeles

 Los Angeles California

-by Matt Lyons Posted on February 27, 2024
+by Matt Lyons Posted on September 17, 2025

-As one of the most prominent cities in the entertainment, fashion, music, and arts scenes, Los Angeles is home to a diverse culture and lots of employment opportunities — not to mention year-round beautiful weather — among many other perks.
-The L.A. lifestyle is best described as laid back and health-oriented, with a large focus on the outdoors.
+As one of the most prominent cities in the entertainment, fashion, music, and arts scenes, living in Los Angeles means getting direct access to a diverse culture and lots of employment opportunities — not to mention year-round beautiful weather — among many other perks.
+The LA lifestyle is best described as laid back and health-oriented, with a large focus on the outdoors.
+And if you’re looking to move to the City of Angels, chances are you’re interested in relocating to one of the safest neighborhoods in Los Angeles.

-Safest Places to Live in Los Angeles — FAQs
+Safest Neighborhoods in Los Angeles — FAQs

 A: